Poems Specifically for Parents of

 I am a professional.
 I may have chosen this line of work because I love children and I enjoy my job, but this is still my job/business.
 I have received specialized education and/or training to be a caregiver and educator for young children.
 I am not a babysitter; I am a professional.

 I am not getting rich.
-In many places child care workers make less then public sanitation workers, secretaries and other jobs that require a lot less education and experience.
-I do get paid in smiles, hugs and recognition of appreciation from families.
+In many places, child care workers make less than public sanitation workers, secretaries and other jobs that require a lot less education and experience.
+I do get paid in smiles, hugs, and recognition of appreciation from families.

-I need you to read all material and notices.
+I need you to read all the material and notices.
 I am counting on you to know the information I send to you in writing.
-This includes newsletters, notes and contract material.
+This includes newsletters, notes, and contract material.

 by Joni Levine

 10 Things You Should Expect From Your Child Care Provider

 Whether your child is cared for by a babysitter in your home, a family day-care provider in her home or a number of people in a child-care center, you should be able to expect certain things.

 1. Open communication.
 Providers should give you frequent and full updates on your child's progress and problems.
 They should welcome your questions and ask you questions about how they can help your child.
 If they let you know what is happening with your child during the day, you can develop ways to deal with problems and to build on activities and accomplishments of the day.

 2. Open access to their home or center.
 Parents must be welcome to drop in any time, even without calling.
 Providers also should allow parents to make a reasonable number of phone calls to check on their children's well-being, in case of illness or if there's a special problem such as separation anxiety.
 You and the provider should work out the best times for such phone calls and determine how many calls are reasonable.